 Honk Your Horn For The Arch Street Tunnel!

-Trains going to and from the Watertown Rail Road Station behind the Woodruff Hotel passed over the structure on a regular basis until c.1960 when the passenger trains stopped coming to Watertown.
-Even then, trains would continue operating down Factory Street and over to Coffeen Street and beyond until the c.
+Trains going to and from the Watertown Railroad Station behind the Woodruff Hotel passed over the structure regularly until c.1960, when the passenger trains stopped coming to Watertown.
+Even then, trains would continue operating down Factory Street and over to Coffeen Street and beyond until c.
 1984.

 Most recently, the stone archway underwent $200,000 worth of repairs in 2014.
 The work took three months to complete, necessitating the excavation of the Black River Parkway above it so crews could access the top portion of the Arch Street tunnel to conduct repairs on the stones comprising the top of the archway.
 Water had been seeping through the stones for some time, causing the historic archway to deteriorate.